mutagen-io/mutagen/examples/compose/web-go/README.md

-[Mutagen's support for Docker Compose](https://mutagen.io/documentation/orchestration/compose) to synchronize code from the local filesystem to a shared container volume and to forward network traffic to the various containerized services, allowing you to edit code and access the application locally regardless of where the project is running.
+[Mutagen's support for Docker Compose](https://mutagen.io/documentation/orchestration/compose) to synchronize code from the local filesystem to a shared container volume and to forward network traffic to the various containerized services, allowing you to edit code and access the application locally, regardless of where the project is running.